hazelcast/hazelcast-simulator/README.md

 simulator-wizard --compareSimulatorProperties
 ```

-Often changed properties are the `MACHINE_SPEC` to specify the instance type for cloud setups or the `VERSION_SPEC` to run Simulator
+Often changed properties are the `INSTANCE_TYPE` to specify the instance type for cloud setups or the `VERSION_SPEC` to run Simulator
  with a different Hazelcast version.

 Please refer to the [Simulator.Properties File Description section](#simulator-properties-file-description) for detailed